A recent report published by the American Academy of Pediatrics proves the importance of fathers in the development of young children.

 Encouraging all fathers to get involved with children will improve those children's lives.
 Giving fathers paid parental leave will help with this.

-Listen in as Dr. Michael Yogman shares the importance of fathers (or father figures).
+Listen in to this encore episode from June 2016 as Dr. Michael Yogman shares the importance of fathers (or father figures).